shaz-am123/Shubham-Prasad/Readme.md

 <br>
 <br>

-- 🔭 Executive member of CSI, SJCE.
+- 🔭 Former Executive member of CSI, SJCE.
 - 🌱 Problem Solver and competitive coding enthusiast
 - 👯 I’m looking to collaborate on Open Source Projects
 - 🤔 Intermediate knowledge in Data Structure and Algorithms.